texne/proficiency.cs.illinois.edu/index.md

 <!--- -->
 This restriction applies regardless of how the proficiency exam is given.
 <!--- -->
-3. **You may not receive proficiency credit for a course if you have taken a course in the same area.**
+3. **You may not receive proficiency credit for a course if you have taken a later course in the same topic area.**
 <!--- -->
 For example, you may not receive proficiency credit for CS 173 if you have already taken CS 374, since it is in the same area as CS 173.